basho/basho_docs/source/languages/en/riakcs/cookbooks/multibag.md

 ### Stanchion

-Because some of the special functionality required for Riak CS multibag is contained in Stanchion, the first step is to upgrade Stanchion to a version that supports Riak CS multibag.
+Stanchion houses some of the basic functionality required for Riak CS multibag support.
+The first step in transitioning to multibag support is to upgrade Stanchion to a version that supports Riak CS multibag.
 That involves performing the following steps on each node:

 1. Stop the node
 2. Upgrade Stanchion to a version that supports Riak CS multibag, i.e.
    Riak CS 1.5.0 and later
-3. Set your desired Stanchion [[configuration|Configuring Stanchion]].
+3. Set your desired Stanchion [[configuration|Configuring Stanchion]]
 4. Start Stanchion on each node

 ### Add Clusters